RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 - Ordered more parts, nearing $100 though.
 - Might not need LCD screen, redundant with website.
 - Need to meet with machine shop to tell them we just need a box, or we just make it ourselves.

+# Database work: March 25, 2024

+Objective: Set up the Google Cloud MySQL database.

+- Since I've already set up a Google Cloud account for CS411 that gave us $50, I used the same account since I had only used $5 of it.
+- Had to reactivate this account.
+- Set up the table to store all the data.
+The table is called PowerData.
+I think set up the columns for the table since that's where the data is going to be stored.
+The columns are called data_id, outlet_name, load_name, measurement_time, voltage, current, apparent_power, and real_power.
+- I then tried to insert simulated data to make sure that the database is able to take in data.
+I used the following SQL statement to do that: INSERT INTO PowerData (data_id, outlet_name, load_name, measurement_time, voltage, current, apparent_power, real_power) VALUES (0, 'ECEB', 'CHARGER', '2024-03-25 05:30:00', 120.00, 3.00, 360.00, 360.00).
+- The data was then properly inserted.
+An image of the database with data can be found in the repo titled "ECE 445 Database.png".
+- There wasn't any bugs to deal with, but it took me a long time to set it up because I forgot how to set up a Google Cloud database, and the documentation online isn't as clean as you'd expect.

 # PCB work: March 26, 2024